MiczFlor/RPi-Jukebox-RFID/components/synchronisation/sync-shared/README.md

 ### Settings:

-**INSTALLATION_ROOT/settings/Sync_Shared_Enabled**
+**{INSTALLATION_ROOT}/settings/Sync_Shared_Enabled**

-Hold the activation state of this feature.
+Holds the activation state of this feature.
 Values are "TRUE" or "FALSE"

-**INSTALLATION_ROOT/settings/sync_shared.conf**

-SYNCSHAREDONRFIDSCAN: If the optional feature "RFID scan sync" is activated.
-Values are "TRUE" or "FALSE"

-SYNCSHAREDREMOTESERVER: The IP or hostname of the server (used to check connectivity). e.g. "192.168.0.2" or "myhomeserver.local"

-SYNCSHAREDREMOTEPORT: The port of the server (used to check connectivity). e.g. "80" or "22"

-SYNCSHAREDREMOTEPATH: The path to the shared files to sync. e.g. "/mnt/Phoniebox"

-SYNCSHAREDREMOTETIMOUT: The timeout to reach the server (in seconds) (used to check connectivity). e.g. 1
+**{INSTALLATION_ROOT}/settings/sync_shared.conf**

 SYNCSHAREDMODE: The mode to access the server files.
 SSH or MOUNT

 SYNCSHAREDREMOTESSHUSER: The username if SSH mode is used.

+SYNCSHAREDREMOTESERVER: The IP or hostname of the server (used to check connectivity and SSH mode). e.g. "192.168.0.2" or "myhomeserver.local"

+SYNCSHAREDREMOTEPORT: The port of the server (used to check connectivity and SSH mode). e.g. "80" or "22"

+SYNCSHAREDREMOTETIMOUT: The timeout to reach the server (in seconds) (used to check connectivity). e.g. 1

+SYNCSHAREDREMOTEPATH: The path to the shared files to sync (without trailing slash) (remote path for SSH mode or local path for MOUNT mode). e.g. "/mnt/Phoniebox"

+SYNCSHAREDONRFIDSCAN: Holds the activation state of the optional feature "RFID scan sync".
+Values are "TRUE" or "FALSE"